1876 women's tennis season: History

 In 1876 the very first tournaments for women were organised in Ireland and Bermuda.
 In Ireland an All Ireland Lawn Tennis Championships organised by the Irish Champion Athletic Club, Dublin were held between 17 and 22 July, that was won by a Miss W Casey who defeated a Miss Vance.
 In September 1876 a second tournament for women was staged at Hamilton.
 Bermuda that was won by Mary G Gray.

 This year in Hobart, Tasmania, Australia a local sports goods supply company imported tennis equipment from England, tennis courts were laid and local competitions held for the first time.
 In 1876 in the United States tennis was first played in Boston Massachusetts on a private tennis court built by Hollis Hunnewell and Nathaniel Thayer.
+In Canada the Toronto Lawn Tennis Club was established.

 In 1913 the International Lawn Tennis Federation was created, that consisted of national member associations.
 The ILTF through its associated members then became responsible for supervising a global women's tour.